 MFO South Camp

-The MFO's South Camp, a smaller installation near Sharm el Sheikh on the southern tip of the Sinai Peninsula, serves as the base for its operations in the southern sector of Zone C.CairoTel AvivCPUZONESzone A Azone B Bzone C Czone D DBGF AOEgyptIsraelRome HQ
+The MFO's South Camp, near Sharm el Sheikh on the southern tip of the Sinai Peninsula, serves as the base for operations in the southern sector of Zone C and the site of the Force Commander's Headquarters.CairoTel AvivCPUZONESzone A Azone B Bzone C Czone D DBGF AOEgyptIsraelRome HQ